divio/divio-cloud-docs/reference/addons-aldryn-django.rst

 Set on the Aldryn Django configuration on the Control Panel.

-When set, will remove ``django.middleware.locale.LocaleMiddleware`` from the middleware.
+When set, will add the ``aldryn_django.middleware.LanguagePrefixFallbackMiddleware`` to the middleware.

-This will cause Django not to use a language prefix in the URL when serving the default language.
-For example, ``/about`` will redirect to ``/en/about`` if English is the default language.
+This will cause Django **not** to use a language prefix in the URL when serving the default language.
+For example, by default, ``/about`` will redirect to ``/en/about`` if English is the default language; with this option selected, it will not (and will instead redirect in the other direction).

-Note that prior to version 1.10, this will not work with projects in which multiple languages are defined.
+Note that prior to Django version 1.10, this will not work with projects in which multiple languages are defined.

 This is a ``302 Temporary Redirect``, as determined in Django's core.
 It is not safe to use permanent redirects here, because language redirects are content-dependent.
-A change in the site could cause redirect loops, as described above, or spurious 404 errors.
+A change in the site could cause redirect loops, as described at :ref:`301vs302`, or spurious 404 errors.

 .. _SECURE_SSL_REDIRECT: